 In July 2009, HACSM implemented several MTW activities related to the rent calculation policies and procedures.
-It was HACSM's intent that implementing the new activities would create a more transparent process for participants, a streamlined and more efficient practice for HACSM, and overall improvement in the accuracy of the calculations.
+It was HACSM's goal that the new activities would simplify rent calculation, increase efficiency and accuracy, and could be easily explained to the participants.
 In July 2011, HACSM modified the activities as described below: